DehouZhang/EzCinema/README.txt

 	-Found by "clicking" a movie in the list
 -List of Theaters available
-	-Found under the theater button on the main screen
+	-Found under the theater button on the main screen -Sorting methods for the theaters that are active -Can be used by click the corresponding button
+		-Name
+		-Address

 Log is in the repository